jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-21x.md

 would have to know definitely what he wants to stand for.
 This definite will would have to be implemented by the ability to observe and interpret correctly the facts that are directly accessible to everyone and to sift critically the information about the facts that are not.

-Finally, from that definite will and from these ascertained facts a clear and prompt conclusion as to Socialism and Democracy254 particular issues would have to be derived according to the rules of logical inference—with so high a degree of general efficiency moreover that one man’s opinion could be held, without glaring absurdity, to be roughly as good as every other man’s.
+Finally, from that definite will and from these ascertained facts a clear and prompt conclusion as to particular issues would have to be derived according to the rules of logical inference—with so high a degree of general efficiency moreover that one man’s opinion could be held, without glaring absurdity, to be roughly as good as every other man’s.
 3 And all this the modal citizen would have to